NostrGit/NostrGit/documentation/development/contributing.md

 When refactoring, structure your PR to make it easy to review and don't hesitate to split it into multiple small, focused PRs.

+## Peer review

+Anyone may participate in peer review which is expressed by comments in the pull request.
+Typically reviewers will review the code for obvious errors, as well as test out the patch set and opine on the technical merits of the patch.
+PR should be reviewed first on the conceptual level before focusing on code style or grammar fixes.

-For core members: always open an issue first, and then the branch:
+For core members: always open an issue first, and then the branch.
+It makes organising branches much easier.

 <img src="https://user-images.githubusercontent.com/8019099/222988401-6528471b-8490-4ddf-b54c-4e8b7675a6a8.jpg" alt="Create Branch" width="450px" height="auto" />